Choi Yu-jin (singer)

 Choi Yu-jin (Korean: 최유진; born August 12, 1996), known mononymously as Yujin, is a South Korean singer and actress.
-Originally debuting in 2015 as a member of the South Korean girl group CLC, she is currently active as a member and leader of Kep1er after finishing in third place in the final episode of the survival show Girls Planet 999.
-Yujin began her acting career in 2016 in a supporting role in the Naver TV web drama, Nightmare High.
+Originally debuting in 2015 as a member of the South Korean girl group CLC, she is a member and leader of Kep1er after finishing in third place in the final episode of the survival show Girls Planet 999.
+She began her acting career in 2016 in a supporting role in the Naver TV web drama, Nightmare High.

 Early life

-Yujin was born on August 12, 1996, in Jeonju, North Jeolla Province, South Korea.
+Yujin was born on August 12, 1996, in Wansan District, Jeonju, South Korea.
 She attended high school at Hanlim Multi Art School and graduated in February 2015.

 Career

 Pre-debut

 She is the longest-serving trainee among CLC members, having been a trainee for over 4 years prior to her debut in 2015.

 As a trainee, Yujin created and taught BtoB's Ilhoon the 'Gwiyomi Player' aegyo, which he would later popularise on the South Korean Idol variety show, Weekly Idol.
 In 2013, South Korean singer, Hari released "Gwiyomi Song" inspired by the gesture Yujin created.

-In 2013, Yujin collaborated with then-Cube artist Yang Yo-seob in "Perfume" which was released on April 30 as part Cube Entertainment's first "Voice Project".
+In 2013, Yujin collaborated with then-Cube artist and Beast member Yang Yo-seob in "Perfume" which was released on April 30 as part of Cube Entertainment's first "Voice Project".
 She was credited under the pre-debut group Cube Girls.

 In 2014, alongside three of the soon-to-be CLC members, Sorn, Seungyeon and Yeeun, Yujin appeared in BtoB's "Beep Beep" music video.
 In the same year, all five of the original members of CLC appeared in G.NA's "G.NA's Secret" music video and participated in promotional activities as backing dancers.
-In 2015, the quintet did a voluntary street busking performances to help children with developmental disabilities and has been attracting attention as a warm 'Hongdae idol' as part of their pre-debut activities.
+In 2015, the quintet did a voluntary street busking performances to help children with developmental disabilities, attracting attention as a warm 'Hongdae idol' as part of their pre-debut activities.
 They released a self-composed song "You're My Love" (유어 마이 러브) on March 13, 2013, through the online music site Melon and the official YouTube channel.